 La Casa Azul de Frida Kahlo

-While there is not a whole lot of Diego Rivera artwork or murals in La Casa Azul.
-The couple did live here for a while, threw legendary parties, and with the help of architect/partner Juan O’Gorman would build their Mexican dream house.
+While there are no murals by Diego Rivera in La Casa Azul, The couple did live here for a while, threw legendary parties there, and with the help of architect/partner Juan O’Gorman would build their Mexican dream house.

 This is one of the most visited museums in Mexico City so plan ahead.
 Look the place up on Google Maps and try to avoid peak times when the line can stretch way around the block.
 The Trotsky Museum is right around the corner and tells a crazy tale of murder and international espionage that intersects with Diego’s own story.